Running a Charitable Company

 If the company is intending to wind up then it must include a statement that it is being wound up on every invoice, order for goods, business letter or order form whether on hard copy, electronically or any other form, and on all of its websites.

-Registered charities accrual accounts must also comply with the charities SORP (Statement of Recommended Practice) for financial years on or after 1 January 2016 and depending on the gross income of the company a full audit or independent examination will have to be carried out on the accounts.
+A company which is a registered charity, must also comply with the charities SORP (Statement of Recommended Practice) for financial years on or after 1 January 2016 and depending on the gross income of the company a full audit or independent examination will have to be carried out on the accounts.
+Please note that these charitable companies may not file abbreviated accounts with Companies House as they do not comply with the accounting requirements for registered charities.

 Charitable companies which are not yet registered with the Charity Commission or who's financial year falls before the 1 January 2016 are still subject to the interim reporting requirements and may follow the old company rules for the audit and partial audit of accounts contained in the company regulations.
 However the Charity Commission is strongly recommending that as a matter of good practice all charitable organisations should apply the full accounting and reporting regulations to the preparation of their accounts and reports.